 If you are considering transferring to a different college, OPC wants to help.
 Many people make the choice to transfer schools and there are resources at OPC and at each of the state colleges and university to assist with the process.

 Think about what courses you need to take to advance in your preferred major

 Talk to your advisor

 Review the transfer requirements at your preferred school

 Review RI Transfers for important information and deadlines

 Consider your financial aid options

-The material on the website is based upon the policies of the RI Council on Postsecondary Education (specifically the Transfer and Articulation policy S6) and agreements developed among academic department from the state’s public colleges and university.
+The material on the website is based upon the policies of Rhode Island Council on Postsecondary Education (specifically the Transfer and Articulation policy S6) and agreements developed among academic department from the state’s public colleges and university.